Borletti-Buitoni Trust

 Reapplication Policy

-Not publicly specified, though the Artist Encore Awards program suggests successful recipients can receive follow-up funding
+The Artist Encore Awards programme demonstrates that successful recipients can receive follow-up funding at later stages in their careers

 Application Success Factors